hamdiboukamcha/Yolo-V10-cpp-TensorRT/README.md

-# YOLOv10 TensorRT C++
+# YOLO V10  C++ TensorRT

 ## Overview

-The **YOLOv10 TensorRT Project** is a high-performance object detection solution implemented in **C++** and optimized using **NVIDIA TensorRT**.
+The **YOLOv10 C++ TensorRT Project** is a high-performance object detection solution implemented in **C++** and optimized using **NVIDIA TensorRT**.
 This project leverages the YOLOv10 model to deliver fast and accurate object detection, utilizing TensorRT to maximize inference efficiency and performance.

 ### Key Features: